 Are the materials in the OENC Collection ADA and WCAG compliant?
 Are there VPATs available for the material in the hub?

 Open educational materials come from a variety of sources and may or may not be ADA compliant.
 NC LIVE is committed to accessibility and is currently developing documentation about the accessibility of content in the OENC hub.

 All OpenStax textbooks are available in print.
 Print versions are full color and bound with a hard cover.

-Can locally created ancillary materials be added to the OENC OER Commons Hub?
+Can locally created ancillary materials be added to the OENC Collection?

-Over time, we’ll continue to add curated content to our hub.
+We added some curated content to our hub.
 High-quality, locally created ancillary materials would be great candidates for this!
-Please submit any locally created ancillary materials to firstname.lastname@example.org for review.

 Will OENC facilitate collaborative creation of ancillary materials or textbooks across institutions?

-We do not coordinate these activities at this time, but it is under consideration for the future.
+We do not coordinate these activities at this time.